 Background: Font color:

 Ginny constantly found herself fiddling with the ring, going back in her mind to that last moment before the news of Finland had ruined it.
-She and Harry had stayed at the platform for another hour; she had conjured a mattress of soft moss in the middle of the petals covering the floor, and they had laid down on it, looking up at the enchanted branches that were their roof, and just talked.
+She and Harry had stayed at platform 9 3/4 for another hour after his proposal; she had conjured a mattress of soft moss in the middle of the petals covering the floor, and they had laid down on it, looking up at the enchanted branches that were their roof, and just talked.

 “It’s my parents wedding anniversary,” Harry had told her, and he had showed her the inscription on the ring.
 Ginny couldn’t quite remember the exact words he had used next, but he had said to her that she was the only person he could imagine giving his mother’s ring to.
 Instead of replying, Ginny had leaned in and kissed him; she knew that he had understood her gratitude even though she hadn’t spelled it out to him.

 Then, she had said: “I’ll tell you this much.
 This ring is the only heirloom that will make it into our wedding.
 I am not going to wear my mum’s old dress, no matter how many times she begs me.”